jestie/ytt/README.md

 4.  **Open in Browser:** Open your web browser and navigate to the URL displayed in the terminal.

+## To Do
+There is a lot to do here.
+ Menu
+     It does not link or work, but it will in the future.
+It's a placeholder for now.
+ Edit Funtion
+     A small Edit menu to edit the transcripts will make formatting easier.
+         Bold, Italic, Font Selection ..etc.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.